Amalia Ercoli Finzi: Early life and education

-Ercoli Finzi was born at Gallarate, near Milan.

-In 1962 she was the first Italian woman to graduate in aeronautical engineering, from the Polytechnic University of Milan, with a final grade of 100/100 cum laude.
+Ercoli was born in Gallarate.
+In 1962, she was the first Italian woman to graduate in aeronautical engineering, from the Polytechnic University of Milan, with a final grade of 100/100 cum laude.

 Research and career

-She has taught at the Polytechnic University of Milan for more than fifty years, becoming associate professor in 1980 and professor in 1994.
+Ercoli has taught at the Polytechnic University of Milan for more than fifty years, becoming associate professor in 1980 and professor in 1994.
 She has served as Professor of Orbital Mechanics, Director of the Department of Aerospace Engineering and on the board of Directors of the National Museum of Science and Technology.
 She has considerable experience in space flight dynamics.
 She has served as a scientific advisor for NASA, ASI and ESA and is an honorary lecturer at Milan's Politecnico university.

-She has been involved with several NASA - Italian Space Agency missions, including space tether missions, MiTEx and Columbus (ISS module).
+She has been involved with several NASA–ASI missions, including space tether missions, MiTEx and Columbus (ISS module).
 She was responsible for the SD2 instrument, which drilled the surface of 67P/Churyumov–Gerasimenko, collected materials and took them for analysis.

+Personal life

 Ercoli is married to Filiberto Finzi, son of Italian mathematician Bruno Finzi.
 The couple have five children.